-The reason why I didn’t do that part is because your gonna have to do a lot of querying and it would make my code look complicating which can consumes a lot of time developing it so it’s definitely out of my scope.
+The reason why I didn't do that part is that you'll have to do a lot of querying and it would make my code look complicating which can consume a lot of time developing it so it's definitely out of my scope.
 It would be better if you just try it out yourself and figure out the way.
 After all, everything you need is already in this blog.

 Yes, it is easier to use master pages.
 The reason why I didn't use it is for our readers to easily understand the logic behind it.
 Maser pages can make it a bit confusing for starters.

 - Why not use a framework?
 I bet that would look neat and easy.